prantlf/js-main/README.md

 * Supports both ES and CJS modules.
 * Works with Bun, Deno and Node.js.
+* Includes TypeScript types.
+* Zero dependencies.
-* Is as efficient as possible depending on the completeness of `import.meta`.
+* As efficient as possible depending on the completeness of `import.meta`.
 * Tiny size - 503 B original, 295 B minified, 216 B gzipped, 193 B brotlied.
-* Zero dependencies.

 Node.js version 14 and newer is supported.